 In modern Israel, a wall being built for its security, and citizens walking around with weapons, is interpreted as aggressive by Israel's neighbors and by some leaders in the United Nations.
 The alternative would be worse: No wall, less weapons, more casualties.

 An example of weapons used in the Bible is the account of the Prophet Nehemiah.
-Nehemiah was commissioned to build a wall around Jerusalem.
+Nehemiah was commissioned by the King to build a wall around Jerusalem.
 The enemies of Israel said that Jerusalem was safe without a wall.
 Nehemiah knew better and ordered all his carpenters and workman to have a tool in one hand and a weapon in the other hand readied for enemy attacks.
 The wall was built and protected Jerusalem.
 (The Book of Nehemiah, chapters 1 - 6)

-If we could get away from believing extremist positions of either too many guns or strict gun control, is it possible to find a common sense middle ground on this hotbed issue?
+If we could get away from believing extremist positions of either too many guns or strict gun control, is it possible to find a common-sense middle ground on this hotbed issue?
 Like it or not, guns are an important topic for the protection of a people.
 Weapons were so important an issue that the founders of the United States wrote a Second Amendment to the Constitution to protect gun ownership.

 Some gun resisters argue the Second Amendment was written during the war with England before there was a United States.

 In 2008, President Obama said small town Americans in Pennsylvania and the Midwest are easily fooled.
 These small town folks "cling to guns or religion or antipathy toward people who aren't like them."
 If we drop the word antipathy, we are left with the negative slant that there are Americans who are crazy because they hold to their guns and religion.